 14. Milo’s Dog Rescue

 Their adoption process is thorough, including an extensive adoption application, reference checks, and a home visit by one of their volunteers.
-After a suitable match is found, you’ll then be able to receive your new dog.
-They are partnered with Pet Emergency Centers for their after-hours medical needs, and new volunteers and donations are always welcome.
+After a suitable match is made, you’ll be able to adopt your new dog!
+Milo’s Dog Rescue has partnered with Pet Emergency Centers for after-hours medical needs, and new volunteers and donations are always welcome.

 Milo’s Dog Rescue Details